aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/06-updatebuild.md

 5. In the AWS Management Console search bar, type and select **CodePipeline**.
 Click on the **MyDemoPipeline** that you created in the previous section.
 You should now see that the CodeCommit push above should have triggered the build via CodeBuild automatically.
 ![AWS CodePipeline](/images/cicd/codepipeline-6.png)

 6. Click on the AWS CodeBuild deep link from the Build stage of the CodePipeline.
-This will take you to the CodeBuild project that you created and will display the Build logs.
+This will take you to the CodeBuild project that you created.
+Click on the latest build in **Build history** and examine the **Build logs**.
 ![AWS CodePipeline](/images/cicd/codepipeline-7.png)